PRBonn/depth_clustering/readme.md

 - (optional) ROS - needed for subscribing to topics

 ### Build script  ###
+This is a catkin package.
+So we assume that the code is in a catkin workspace and CMake knows about the existence of Catkin.
+Then you can build it from the project folder:

 - `mkdir build`
 - `cd build`
 - `cmake ..`
 - `make -j4`
 - (optional) `ctest -VV`

-It can also be built as a ROS package with:
+It can also be built with `catkin_tools` if the code is inside catkin
+workspace:
-- `catkin build depth_clustering` if the code is inside catkin workspace.
+- `catkin build depth_clustering`

 P.S. in case you don't use `catking build` you [should][catkin_tools_docs].
-Install it by `sudo apt-get install python-catkin-tools`.
+Install it by `sudo pip install catkin_tools`.

 ## How to run? ##
 See [examples](examples/).
 There are ROS nodes as well as standalone